MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/d/display.md

 ---
 title: display - Microsoft Style Guide
-description: To see guidelines to use 'display' in Microsoft documents, see the Computer and device term collection.
+description: To see guidelines to use 'display' in Microsoft documents see the Computer and device term collection.
 author: pallep
 ms.author: pallep
 ms.date: 02/28/2019